Board of Directors

 Hon.
 Paul Findley was a Member of Congress from Illinois from 1961-83.
 As a former member of the House Foreign Affairs Committee, he focused on advancing the project of transatlantic federation.
 He served as assistant editor for Freedom & Union magazine in 1948-49, and has been a long-serving member of the Boards of Federal Union/AUD/Streit Council.
 Hon.
 Findley has been a newspaper publisher and is the author of several books.
 He has been recognized for his accomplishments in Who’s Who in America.

-Steve H. Hanke, Ph.D., is a professor of Applied Economics and Co-Director of the Institute for Applied Economics and the Study of Business Enterprise at The Johns Hopkins University in Baltimore; a Senior Fellow at the Cato Institute in Washington, D.C.; a Distinguished Professor at the Universitas Pelita Harapan in Jakarta, Indonesia; a member of the National Bank of Kuwait's International Advisory Board (chaired by Sir John Major); a member of the Financial Advisory Council of the United Arab Emirates; and a columnist at Forbes magazine.
-He served as a Senior Economist on President Reagan's Council of Economic Advisers in 1981-82; as a State Counselor to the Republic of Lithuania in 1994-96 and to the Republic of Montenegro in 1999-2003; and as an Advisor to the Presidents of Bulgaria in 1997-2002, Venezuela in 1995-96 and Indonesia in 1998.
-He played an important role in establishing new currency regimes in Argentina, Estonia, Bulgaria, Bosnia-Herzegovina, Ecuador, Lithuania, and Montenegro.
-He has also advised the government of many other countries, including Albania, Kazakhstan, and Yugoslavia.
+Steve H. Hanke, Ph.D., is a Professor of Applied Economics and Co-Director of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at The Johns Hopkins University in Baltimore.
+He is a Senior Fellow and Director of the Troubled Currencies Project at the Cato Institute in Washington, D.C., a Senior Advisor at the Renmin University of China’s International Monetary Research Institute in Beijing, a Special Counselor to the Center for Financial Stability in New York, and a contributing editor at Globe Asia Magazine and at Central Banking in London.
+Prof. Hanke is also a member of the Charter Council of the Society of Economic Measurement and of Euromoney Country Risk’s Experts Panel.
+In the past, he taught economics at the Colorado School of Mines and at the University of California, Berkeley.
+He served as a Member of the Governor’s Council of Economic Advisers in Maryland in 1976-77, as a Senior Economist on President Reagan’s Council of Economic Advisers in 1981-82, and as a Senior Advisor to the Joint Economic Committee of the U.S. Congress in 1984-88.
+Prof. Hanke also served as a State Counselor to both the Republic of Lithuania in 1994-96 and the Republic of Montenegro in 1999-2003.
+He was an Advisor to the Presidents of Bulgaria in 1997-2002, Venezuela in 1995-96, and Indonesia in 1998.
+He played an important role in establishing new currency regimes in Argentina, Estonia, Bulgaria, Bosnia-Herzegovina, Ecuador, Lithuania and Montenegro.
+Prof. Hanke also advised the governments of many other countries, including Albania, Kazakhstan and Yugoslavia.

 William M. Irvine, Ph.D., is a Professor of Astronomy at the University of Massachusetts, Amherst.
 He is also Vice President of the Commission on Bio-astronomy at the International Astronomical Union.
 Prior to joining the Advisory Board at the Streit Council, he was a member of Federal Union and later AUD.
 Irvine was Visiting Professor at the National Astronomical Observatories in Japan in 1990, as well as Acting Scientific Director at the Onsala Space Observatory in Sweden from 1979-81.
 He also was Visiting Professor at the Kanazawa Institute of Technology in1977 and Chairman of the Division for Planetary Sciences at American Astronomical Society from 1973-74.
 Irvine has published extensively.